Frequently Asked Questions

 We deliver nearly everywhere nationwide across the continental United States, however due to the perishability of our products we are currently unable to ship to Alaska or Hawaii.

-Your meat should still be frozen or refrigerator cold (below 40 degree's as measured with a food thermometer) when it arrives to you.
-Please take it from the insulation packaging and put it in your freezer or refridgerator as soon as possible.
-If your order is still partially frozen or very cold to the touch like you’ve just taken it out of the fridge it is safe to re-freeze, although there may be a loss of quality due to the moisture lost through thawing.
+Your meat should still be frozen or refrigerator cold (below 40 degrees as measured with a food thermometer) when it arrives to you.
+Please take it from the insulation packaging and put it in your freezer or refrigerator as soon as possible.
+If your order is still partially frozen or very cold to the touch, like you’ve just taken it out of the fridge, it is safe to re-freeze.

 Delivery